 Applications for British citizenship come in two types.
 The first are entitlements to register as a British citizen.
 These include all applications from adults who already hold some sort of British nationality to apply for British citizenship.
 It also includes applications from minor children (under age 18) who have British parents or were born in the UK and are eligible to apply for British citizenship.

-The second group are those applicants who are applying for discretion to naturalise or those children who do not have an entitlement to apply but have established enough connections with the UK to comply with the Home Secretary’s policy on the exercise of discretion to grant citizenship to minors.
-Home Office carry out enquiries in all cases to ensure that the requirements are met.
-Where the character requirement applies, we make checks with relevant government agencies who we share information with about applicants.
+The second group are those applicants who are applying for discretion to naturalise or those children who do not have an entitlement to apply but have established enough connections with the UK to comply with the Home Secretary’s policy on the exercise of discretion to grant citizenship.
+The Home Office carry out enquiries in all cases to ensure that the requirements are met.
+Where the character requirement applies, the Home Office make checks with relevant government agencies who share information.

 Entitlement to register